 -

-Which organizations can approve new drugs in the U.S.
+Which organizations can approve new drugs in the U.S.?

-The Food and Drug Administrations (FDA) is the only organization that can approve new drugs in the U.S. The FDA has different processes for over-the-counter (OTC) and prescription drugs.
+The Food and Drug Administration (FDA) is the primary body responsible for drug approval in the U.S. The FDA oversees different protocols for over-the-counter (OTC) and prescription medications.

 -